supasate/RDF-Dublin-Core-to-DSpace-Dublin-Core-For-NH/README.md

 ## Note
 Use [MarcEdit with MARC => RDF Dublin Core XSLT](marcedit.reeset.net/downloads) to convert MARC format (.mrc) into RDF Dublin Core first.
+To import into Dspace:
+- zip at archive_directory level into archive_directory.zip
+- Login to Dspace and use Batch Import (ZIP) menu at Administrative menu